10 Places to Retire for $2,000 or Less

 » Related Reading: Faith-Based Senior Care and Assisted Living

-The median rent in Ada is roughly $853 per month, while median mortgage payments are about $748.
+The median rent in Ada is roughly $862 per month, while median mortgage payments are about $1,114.
 That still makes housing in Ada less expensive than housing in Lincoln, but more expensive than in Steubenville and Uniontown.
-Fortunately, the cost of living is substantially lower than the national average, which means you can generally get more bang for your buck on things like gas, groceries, utilities, and medical care.
+Fortunately, the cost of living is substantially lower than the national average, so you can get more bang for your buck on things like gas, groceries, utilities, and medical care.
 We also love that Ada is a very safe place to live, especially compared to places like Uniontown, which has seen more violent crime in recent years.

 El Paso, Texas